luord/luord.github.io/content/Software/genetic.md

 start with random data.

     :::python
-    from collections.abc import Collection
-    from typing import Protocol, Self
+    from typing import Protocol

-    def algorithm(Individual: type[Individual]):
-      parent_a = Individual.generate_random()
-      parent_b = Individual.generate_random()

-    class Individual(Collection, Protocol):
+    class Individual(Protocol):
-      @classmethod
-      def generate_random(cls) -> Self:
       ...

+    class Population(Protocol):
+      def select_random(self) -> Individual: ...

+    def algorithm(population: Population):
+      parent_a = population.select_random()
+      parent_b = population.select_random()

-To keep things simple, we start with two parents that represent our random seed and we'll go from there.
+To keep things simple, we start with two parents that are selected randomly from the existing population, and we'll go from there.[^protocols]

-You might have noticed that `Individual` is a `Protocol`, which include no implementation.
-This is on purpose, as [we don't actually care][domain] about the implementation in order to understand the algorithm.
-[Protocols][] and Python's structural subtyping allow themselves quite well to showcase this[^mypy].

 ## Crossover

-Alright, we have our first pair, which means we can now produce the next "generation".
+With our first pair in place, we can now produce the next "generation".

     :::python
+    from collections.abc import Collection
+    from typing import Protocol, TypeVar

     # ...
-    def algorithm(
-      Individual: type[Individual],
-      BasePopulation: type[BasePopulation],
-      Population: type[Population]
-    ):
+    Ind = TypeVar('Ind', contravariant=True, bound=Individual)

+    class Offspring(Protocol):
+      def mutate(self) -> Individual: ...

+    class Population(Collection, Protocol[Ind]):
       # ...
+      def crossover(self, first: Ind, second: Ind) -> Offspring: ...

+      def add(self, new: Ind): ...

+    def algorithm(population: Population):
+      # ...

-      base_offspring = BasePopulation.crossover(parent_a, parent_b)
+      offspring = population.crossover(parent_a, parent_b)
-      offspring = Population.mutate_base(base_offspring)
+      new_ind = offspring.mutate()

-    class BasePopulation(Collection[Individual], Protocol):
-      @classmethod
-      def crossover(cls, a: Individual, b: Individual) -> Self:
-        ...

-    class Population(Collection[Individual], Protocol):
-      @classmethod
-      def mutate(cls, base: BasePopulation) -> Self:
-        ...
+      population.add(new_ind)

-The crossover in genetic algorithms is the operation used to combine the genetic information of two parents to produce offspring[^collection].
+The crossover in genetic algorithms is the operation used to combine the genetic information of two parents to produce offspring.
 But we can't just stop there, we need genetic variance to ensure the population actually evolves over time.
 One form of variance is of course that the parents are shuffled and a random number of genes is picked from each parent, but even that isn't enough as it could leave us stuck[^pool].

-Actual variance comes from the key element of **mutation**, the random chance that any given offspring individual will have genes not present in the parents.
+Actual variance comes from the key element of **mutation**, the random chance that any given offspring individual will have genes not present in the parents.[^offspring]

+Finally, the new individual[^type] is, of course, a new member of the population so we add it.

 ## Natural Selection